Why is Hinamatsuri celebrated on April 3rd in some regions?

 It is held every year on March 3rd to pray for the healthy growth of girls.

-This is also called the Peach Festival .
+This is also known as the Peach Festival .

 It is one of the festivals held to pray for health and happiness as the seasons change.